vyos/vyos-documentation/docs/vpn/sstp.rst

   * **local**: All authentication queries are handled locally.

-.. cfgcmd:: set service sstp-server network-settings client-ip-settings gateway-address <gateway>
+.. cfgcmd:: set vpn sstp network-settings client-ip-settings gateway-address <gateway>

   Specifies single `<gateway>` IP address to be used as local address of PPP interfaces.

-.. cfgcmd:: set service sstp-server network-settings client-ip-settings subnet <subnet>
+.. cfgcmd:: set vpn sstp network-settings client-ip-settings subnet <subnet>

   Use `<subnet>` as the IP pool for all connecting clients.

-.. cfgcmd:: set service sstp-server network-settings dns-server primary-dns <address>

-  Connected client should use `<address>` as their primary DNS server.

-.. cfgcmd:: set service sstp-server network-settings dns-server secondary-dns <address>
+.. cfgcmd:: set vpn sstp network-settings name-server <address>

-  Connected client should use `<address>` as their secondary DNS server.
+  Connected client should use `<address>` as their DNS server.
+Up to two IPv4 nameservers can be configured.

 SSL Certificates
 ----------------

-.. cfgcmd:: set service sstp-server sstp-settings ssl-certs ca <file>
+.. cfgcmd:: set vpn sstp ssl ca-cert-file <file>

   Path to `<file>` pointing to the certificate authority certificate.

-.. cfgcmd:: set service sstp-server sstp-settings ssl-certs server-cert <file>
+.. cfgcmd:: set vpn sstp ssl cert-file <file>

   Path to `<file>` pointing to the servers certificate (public portion).

-.. cfgcmd:: set service sstp-server sstp-settings ssl-certs server-key <file>
+.. cfgcmd:: set vpn sstp ssl key-file <file>

   Path to `<file>` pointing to the servers certificate (private portion).

 PPP Settings
 ------------

-.. cfgcmd:: set service sstp-server ppp-settings lcp-echo-failure <number>
+.. cfgcmd:: set vpn sstp ppp-settings lcp-echo-failure <number>

   Defines the maximum `<number>` of unanswered echo requests.
 Upon reaching the value `<number>`, the session will be reset.

-.. cfgcmd:: set service sstp-server ppp-settings lcp-echo-interval <interval>
+.. cfgcmd:: set vpn sstp ppp-settings lcp-echo-interval <interval>

   If this option is specified and is greater than 0, then the PPP module will send LCP pings of the echo request every `<interval>` seconds.

-.. cfgcmd:: set service sstp-server ppp-settings lcp-echo-timeout
+.. cfgcmd:: set vpn sstp ppp-settings lcp-echo-timeout

   Specifies timeout in seconds to wait for any peer activity.
 If this option specified it turns on adaptive lcp echo functionality and "lcp-echo-failure" is not used.

-.. cfgcmd:: set service sstp-server ppp-settings mppe <require | prefer | deny>
+.. cfgcmd:: set vpn sstp ppp-settings mppe <require | prefer | deny>

   Specifies :abbr:`MPPE (Microsoft Point-to-Point Encryption)` negotioation preference.